 |Marvel Chess Set||Evolution: Climate Board Game||The Ancient World Board Game||Risk: Game of Thrones Edition|

-Most board games will employ some sort of strategy, but strategy board games often depend on the skill of the players themselves, largely discarding the luck aspect of some other games.
+Most board games will employ some strategy, but strategy board games often depend on the skill of the players themselves, largely discarding the luck aspect of some other games.
 (Such as rolling dice or drawing cards from a pile.)
 Chess has always been seen as the greatest strategy game of all time, as it boils down to raw skill and the ability to think moves ahead.
 Another classic strategy game is Risk, which now has some fun spinoffs such as Game of Thrones Risk.
-There are also other newer strategy games that may mean you'll have to read through the directions and watch a few let's play videos to fully grasp the game.
+There are also other newer strategy games that may mean you'll have to read through the directions and watch a few let's play videos to grasp the game fully.
 But, when you have the mechanics down for a new board game, sometimes that's just the breath of fresh air that your game night needed!

 Best Board Games for Kids